justnonamenoname/lifeticle/readme.txt

 Keep the room ventilated to prevent CO2 from accumulating and displacing oxygen.
 When transporting it in a vehicle, the container should be placed in the trunk, windows should be slightly open, and delivery is recommended.
 Dry ice must not be placed in an airtight container.
-Dry ice should only be disposed of in a well-ventilated area or an open outdoor space, do not dispose by pouring water over it..
+Dry ice should only be disposed of in a well-ventilated area or an open outdoor space, do not dispose by pouring water over it.

 ========================